 - Log into your Budburst Account - submit your One-time or Life-cycle Report using your handheld device or record your observations on a field report form (downloadable from your plant's webpage and the bottom of this project page) and post your findings later.

-- Track your data - check your cherry blossom data from previous years in your Budburst Account, or view data from other observers using the Data menu.
+- Track your data - check your Sugar Maple data from previous years in your Budburst Account, or view data from other observers using the Data menu.
 Is this year's leaf color or leaf drop earlier or later than previous years?

 All observation reports - whether Life-cycle or One-time - are helpful in understanding how plants respond to changes in climate and atmosphere over time.